Eligibility for DoD Retirement

 CSRS Retirement

-Under CSRS, employees can retire at age 55 with 30 years of service, at age 60 with 20 years, or at 62 with at least 5 years.
-The system provides an annuity, computed based on the highest three years of salary and length of service.
-Additional considerations include specific provisions for those retiring under special conditions like disability.
+CSRS employees can retire at age 55 with 30 years of service, age 60 with 20 years, or age 62 with at least 5 years.
+The annuity is calculated based on your highest three consecutive years of salary (“high-3”) and length of service.
+The formula uses different percentages for the first 5 years, next 5 years, and everything beyond 10 years of service.
+CSRS doesn’t include Social Security, which is why the annuity percentage is higher than FERS.

 FERS Retirement